+Good mental health is essential to healthy aging.
+Loneliness and depression can have a negative impact on one’s overall health and sense of well-being.
 Each week, we witness the positive impact of our program, from the simple “thank you” spoken by a memory care resident, to the smiling faces of the residents as vases are filled with flowers – our mission touches lives.

 As the population ages, care communities are expanding to keep current with future needs.
 Our Flower Therapy™ program becomes even more important in managing quality of life for seniors as they move into “new” environments seeking ways to renew spirits.

 100% Volunteer organization,

 governed by a dynamic

 Board of Directors and supported by awesome community partners.

 Mary Ellen McGuire, Executive Director and Board Chair